DeclanChidlow/vale.rocks/src/portfolio/pam-carters-poetry.md

 ---
 title: Pam Carter's Scriptural Poetry
+tag_line: A four book collection of poetry brought to life with splendiferous design.
+accent_colour: var(--green)
 ---

 My grandmother, Pamela Maitland Carter, has been writing poetry for decades.
 Leveraging my design knowledge and extensive experience with software such as Adobe's Creative Cloud, I compiled many of these poems into a four volume set.